yard

 A pile that sits for months without shrinking is sending you a clear message.
 Most of the time, the problem is simple balance or moisture, not some mysterious failure.

-Wet, slimy piles have the opposite problem, there is not enough air.
+Wet, slimy piles have the opposite problem because there is not enough air.
 Add dry browns like shredded leaves or cardboard and turn everything thoroughly.
 Any smell of rotten eggs means you need air and structure immediately.

 A cold pile with no smell and little change usually needs more nitrogen.
 Mix in fresh grass clippings, manure, or a shovel or two of unfinished kitchen scraps.
 Follow that with a good turning to tuck new greens through the whole bin.